IkarosKappler/plotboilerplate/README.md

  * [Partially done] Add control button: set to retina resolution (size factors and css scale).
  * Add a demo that draws a proper mathematical xy-grid.
  * Switching browser tabs back and forth sometimes locks the Ctrl-Key.
 Check that.
- * Add a pre-publish check if there are unstaged changes.
+ * [NPM/Bash] Add a pre-publish check if there are unstaged changes.
+ * [Readme] Add params as table.
+ * The intersection points in the line-point-distance demo are draggable.
+Why?
+ * Move the helper function triangle.pointIsInTriangle()...pointIsInTriangle() should be in a utils wrapper somewhere.

 ## Todos for future Version 2 (not backwards compatible)
  * Change the Vector.inverse() function to reverse (or something).
 Currently this is not what the inverse of a vector should be.